aleen42/PersonalWiki/Programming/JavaScript/high_performance/loading_and_execution/loading_and_execution.md

 - **"uninitialized"**: The default state
 - **"loading"**: Download has begun
 - **"loaded"**: Download has completed
-- **"interactive"**: Data is completely downloaded but isnot fully availabe
+- **"interactive"**: Data is completely downloaded but is not fully available
 - **"complete"**: All data is ready to be used

 As Internet Explorer is inconsistent with which of those values "loaded" and "complete" indicates the final state, the safest way to use this event is to check both of them, and to remove the event handler when either one occurs (to ensure that the event isn't handled twice):